Her Healing: Survivor Support Group

 Bathroom Habits Survey

-The International OCD Foundation (IOCDF) is conducting a research study to establish baseline data on typical bathroom behaviors.
+Baylor College of Medicine is conducting a research study to establish baseline data on typical bathroom behaviors.
 This information is valuable for various fields including public health, product design, and urban planning.

 IOCDF kindly requests your participation in the survey.
 Your responses will be anonymous and confidential.
 Additionally, if you're comfortable, please share this survey with others who might be interested in contributing to this research.